Trends in Major Land Uses

 The U.S. land area covers nearly 2.3 billion acres.
 Since ERS' Major Land Uses (MLU) series began in 1945, forest uses of land have accounted for the largest share of the Nation's land base, due to extensive forests in Alaska.
 In the conterminous 48 States, grassland pasture and range represents the largest share of the land base.
 About 51 percent of the U.S. land base (including Alaska) is used for agricultural purposes, including cropping, grazing (on pasture, range, and in forests), and farmsteads/farm roads.

 Land shifts into and out of uses for a variety of reasons.
 Changing commodity and timber prices, agricultural and natural resource policies, urban pressure and, more recently, bioenergy policies prompt private landowners to shift land to uses that maximize economic returns.
 While land moves into and out of certain uses, such as between forestry, grassland and cropland, once converted to an urban use, land rarely transitions back to less-intensive agricultural or forestry uses.
-The ERS Major Land Uses series analyzes trends in all these land uses and examines general factors driving land-use changes, while other ERS research takes a more in-depth look at particular issues--including research on how farmers altered land use decisions in response to ethanol-induced increased demands for corn (see The Ethanol Decade: An Expansion of U.S. Corn Production, 2000-09, EIB-79, August 2011), and the role of crop insurance and other farm programs in grassland to cropland conversions (see Grassland to Cropland Conversion in the Northern Plains: The Role of Crop Insurance, Commodity, and Disaster Programs, ERR-120, June 2011).
+The ERS report, Major Uses of Land in the United States, 2007 analyzes trends in all these land uses and examines general factors driving land-use changes, while other ERS research takes a more in-depth look at particular issues—including research on how farmers altered land use decisions in response to ethanol-induced increased demands for corn (see The Ethanol Decade: An Expansion of U.S. Corn Production, 2000-09, EIB-79, August 2011), the role of crop insurance and other farm programs in grassland to cropland conversions (see Grassland to Cropland Conversion in the Northern Plains: The Role of Crop Insurance, Commodity, and Disaster Programs, ERR-120, June 2011), and how drought risk impacts land retirement program participation (see The Role of Conservation Programs in Drought Risk Adaptation, ERR-148, April 2013).

 Technology has also affected land use and regional land-use shifts, especially in cropland.
 The rapid adoption of new technology, improved crop varieties, improved insect and disease control, and other changes have boosted agricultural productivity so that more production can be obtained from the same cropland base.
 See The Changing Organization of U.S. Farming (EIB-88, December 2011), for a broader discussion of changes that have occurred in farming since 1982.